angular/material/.github/ISSUE_TEMPLATE.md

 [here](https://groups.google.com/forum/#!forum/angular-material2)
 and issues [here](https://github.com/angular/components/issues).
 -->
-## Bug, enhancement request, or proposal
+## Bug, Enhancement Request, or Proposal

 <!-- Please note that we are not accepting major feature requests, i.e. requests for new components, at this time. -->